kai3341/systemPY/docs/index.md

 ## Basic principles

 There are 6 the most significant stages of the application lifecycle.
-Keep in mind we need in safe application reload.
-Just looks the [code](https://github.com/kai3341/systemPY/blob/main/systempy/target.py):
+Keep in mind that we also need to be able do a safe application reload.
+Just look at the [code](https://github.com/kai3341/systemPY/blob/main/systempy/target.py):

 === "Code"